-With no antennae, the spider’s legs are sensitive and specialized setae put on their legs to pick up air currents, vibrations, sounds, and scent.
+With no antennae, the spider’s legs are sensitive and specialized setae are put on their legs to pick up air currents, vibrations, sounds, and scents.

 Details: Do Spiders Have Antennae?

 The spider’s pedipalps will come with about six segments but have no metatarsus.
 The male spiders have a modified palp (palpal bulb) that’s suited for mating.